openstreetmap/iD/README.md

 ## License

-iD is available under the [WTFPL](http://sam.zoy.org/wtfpl/), though obviously, if you want to dual-license any contributions that's cool.
+iD is available under the [ISC License](https://opensource.org/licenses/ISC).
 It includes [d3js](http://d3js.org/), which BSD-licensed.

 ## Thank you